substitute03/snake-ng/README.md

 - S or Down Arrow - move the Snake down.
 - D or Right Arrow - move the Snake right.

-In Classic and Delivery modes, press SPACE to pause the game.
+Press SPACE to pause the game.
+This is not available in Blitz mode.